 When this happens, the engine will shake excessively, and raw, unburned fuel will reach the catalytic converter and get burned there, causing the “cat overheating.”

 What should I do if my catalytic converter glows red hot?

 Before you change the catalytic converter, perform a couple of tests to determine if the catalytic converter is clogged.
 One standard test is used to determine if the catalytic converter is clogged to do an exhaust backpressure test.
 Any muffler shop can do a back pressure test, but you can also do this.

 This test is straightforward.
 Get an Exhaust Back Pressure Tester Gauge.
 Unplug the upstream oxygen sensor and plug the gauge—Startup the car.
-Within minutes, you will see if there is excessive pressure building up in the catalytic converter.
+Within minutes, you will see if excessive pressure is building up in the catalytic converter.
 Rev up the engine and hold the RPMs in 2000.

 Catalytic converters can handle minuscule amounts of raw fuel, but not a significant amount can make it to the cat due to a misfire.
 If you have an engine problem, the check engine light is on.
-Read the fault codes with an OBD-II scanner via the diagnostic port under the dashboard.
+Read the fault codes with an OBD-II scanner, like the YOUCANIC Full System Scanner, via the diagnostic port under the dashboard.

 Can I drive if my catalytic converter glows red?

 No. We would not recommend driving a vehicle if the catalytic converter is glowing red.
 Call an auto mechanic or dealer and ask for the next step.